-For the purposes of this policy, a “University group” is defined as (a) a student organization officially recognized and sanctioned by the University, (b) a group established by the Chancellor, faculty, staff or administration, or (c) groups established by University departments.
-An individual with University affiliation (current faculty, staff or student) is combined and identified, for the purpose of this policy, as a “University Group”.
-A “sponsored non-University group” is any group, other than those identified as a “University group”, that receives an express invitation of sponsorship from a “University group” to conduct events or activities using the University’s outdoor area/ exterior space.
-A “non-University group” is defined as any group other than those identified as a “University group” or “sponsored non-University group”.
-An individual with no University affiliation (not identified as current faculty, staff or student) is combined and identified, for the purpose of this policy, as a “non-University Group”.
+For the purposes of this policy, a ‘University group’ is defined as (a) a student organization officially recognized and sanctioned by the University, (b) a group established by the Chancellor, faculty, staff or administration, or (c) a University department or groups established by a University department.
+An individual or individuals with University affiliation (current faculty, staff or students) may be combined and/or identified, for the purpose of this policy, as a ‘University Group’.
+A ‘sponsored non-University group’ is any group, other than those identified as a ‘University group’, which receives an express invitation of sponsorship from a ‘University group’ to conduct events or activities using the University’s space.
+A ‘non-University group’ is defined as any group other than those identified as a ‘University group’ or ‘sponsored non-University group’.
+An individual or individuals with no University affiliation (not identified as current faculty, staff or students) may be combined and/or identified, for the purpose of this policy, as a ‘non-University Group’.
 For the purpose of determining privileges for a group, a mixed group will be categorized by the predominant category of its attendees.
-University police are authorized to make this determination, and the University acknowledges this is done in the good faith exercise of professional judgment by its officers.
+University police are authorized to make this determination, and the University acknowledges its officers do this in the good faith exercise of professional judgment.

 III.
 Overriding Principles